 COLORADO SPRINGS, Colo. –-(Ammoland.com)- USA Shooting’s 2012 U.S. Paralympic Team nominee Sergeant First Class Josh Olson (USAMU/Spokane, Wash.) and Eric Hollen (Colorado Springs, Colo.) will compete in the International Paralympic Committee (IPC) World Cup in Szczecin, Poland, April 12-16.

-As the only IPC World Cup of the year for both, and with the Paralympic Games a mere 140 days away, USA Shooting's National Paralympic Coach Bob Foth is anxious to see how both shooters perform against top-caliber competition.
+As the only IPC World Cup of the year for both, and with the Paralympic Games a mere 140 days away, USA Shooting’s National Paralympic Coach Bob Foth is anxious to see how both shooters perform against the top-caliber competition.

 “We’re in our ramp-up phase currently with a focus on being at our very best for London,” said Foth, a three-time Olympian and 1992 Olympic silver medalist.
 “This will allow us to gauge whether the scores they shoot in competition match the type of hard work and preparation they are putting in on a daily basis.”

 Taking place at the Sport Club for the Disabled in Szczecin, this will be the first time competing at the range for both athletes.